byuistats/DS250-Cannon/content/Slides/Introduction/day01/_index.md

 #### A note on Jupyter Notebooks vs. Interactive Python Window

-The textbook will show you how to use VS Code's interactive python windows. **This semester, we are going to try using Jupyter Notebooks instead.** We will discuss this in class.
+The textbook will show you how to use VS Code's interactive python windows. **Or Jupyter Notebooks instead.**